The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Discussion of large-scale misalignment

 We observe that, at 353~GHz, a misalignment angle on the order of~$7^\circ$, which is consistent with \figref{fig:Dpsi_masks}, is found at the distance of the LB wall, namely, between 100 and 200~pc at high Galactic latitude~\citep[e.g.,][]{Pelgrims2020,Oneill2024}.
 The misalignment disappears at larger distances, in agreement with~\citet{Skalidis2019}.
 Probably because of better number statistics, this effect is clearer in the northern hemisphere than in the southern hemisphere.
 However, this could also be a physical effect as illustrated by the hemispherical difference in Figs.~\ref{fig:Dpsi_masks} and~\ref{fig:Dpsi_scale}.

-As predicted by the geometrical model in \secref{ssec:modelproj}, starlight polarization and \Planck\ data at 353~GHz are sensitive to the same magnetic-field structure only at large heliocentric distances; at smaller distances, stars are sensitive to the LB field revealed by the misalignment.
+As predicted by the geometrical model in \secref{ssec:modelproj}, starlight polarization and \Planck\ data at 353~GHz are sensitive to the same magnetic-field structure only at large heliocentric distances; at smaller distances, stars are sensitive to the LB/CNM field revealed by the misalignment.
 This is supported by the misalignment angle between stars and the \HI~templates.
-Starlight polarization angles show no misalignment with the \HI~templates at the distance of the LB wall but reveal a flat misalignment at further distances, consistent with dust continuum observations.
+Starlight polarization angles show no misalignment with the \HI~templates at the distance of the LB wall but reveal a flat misalignment at further distances, consistent with dust polarization in emission.